Archith09/Distributed-Search-Engine/README.md

 • Crawler
 	- Content Seen Test
 	- Image crawl and search
-	- Tried implementing the off-page feature but ran into Verisign warnings while using WHOIS client.
-	Therefore did not continue with the same.
 • Indexer/TF-IDF Retrieval Engine
 	- Include document and word metadata
 	- Location specific results